 Communication and language

 Communication and language is one of the prime areas of development.
 It is widely agreed that early language development is critical for future learning and forms the foundations for interacting with other people – for communicating our needs, our thoughts and our experiences.
 A child needs to hear a word up to 50 times before they can understand and use it !
-The average 3 year old has hears 20 million words spoken, however this varies greatly in a language rich and talkative family it can be 35 million and in a much less communicative family it can be less than 10 million.
+The average 3 year old hears 20 million spoken words, however this varies greatly.
+In a language rich and talkative family it can be 35 million and in a much less communicative family it can be less than 10 million.
 At Pre-School we provide a language rich environment and use resources from programmes such as toddler talk and chatting with children to promote language development.
 We send home communication resources regularly throughout the year for you to take part in.